-(a) An applicant offered a unit must accept the offer within seven business days of the date of the written offer.
+(a) An applicant offered a Unit must accept the offer within ten business days of the date of the written offer.
 For good cause, the LHA may extend the time for response.
-An applicant is entitled to only one offer of a unit of appropriate unit size provided that the LHA shall offer another unit when the applicant provides reliable documentation establishing that the unit offered is inappropriate and would cause severe and unreasonable hardship.
-An applicant who fails to accept the offer of a unit within seven business days or to provide such documentation within that period, shall be removed from the waiting list for that program at that LHA and after being removed from the waiting list, if the applicant files a new application with that LHA, the applicant shall not be entitled to any priority or preference previously received based on information provided in that application for a period of three years.
+An applicant is entitled to only one offer of a Unit of Appropriate Unit Size provided that the LHA shall offer another Unit when the applicant provides reliable documentation establishing that the Unit offered is inappropriate and would cause severe and unreasonable hardship or there is other good cause for the applicant’s rejection of the Unit.
+An applicant who fails to accept the offer of a Unit within ten business days or to provide such documentation within that period, shall be removed from the waiting list for that program at that LHA and after being removed from the waiting list, if the applicant files a new application with that LHA, the applicant shall not be entitled to any priority or preference previously received based on information provided in that application for a period of three years.
 The LHA shall give the applicant notice of the removal of the application from the LHA's waiting list for that program and the right to request review pursuant to 760 CMR 5.13.

 5.10: continued

-(b) An applicant who fails to accept three unit offers as set out in 760 CMR 5.10(4)(a) within a five-year period shall be removed from the waiting lists for all programs at all LHAs in the Statewide Online Application System for which the applicant applied, and any new application filed by the applicant for those programs at those LHAs will not be entitled to any priority or preference received based on information provided in prior applications for a period of three years.
+(b) An applicant who without good cause fails to respond to Unit offer within the timeframe required by 760 CMR 5.10(4)(a) on three occasions in a five-year period or fails to accept three Unit offers as set out in 760 CMR 5.10(4)(a) within a five-year period shall be removed from the waiting lists for all programs at all LHAs in the Statewide Online Application System for which the applicant applied, and any new application filed by the applicant for those programs at those LHAs will not be entitled to any priority or preference received based on information provided in prior applications for a period of three years.
 The LHA that made the third offer shall give the applicant notice of the removal and the right to request review pursuant to 760 CMR 5.13.
 An LHA conducting a review after a third failure to accept an offer may not consider the circumstances of the application's removal for failure to accept the first and second offers made, unless the applicant can clearly demonstrate a compelling reason for not requesting a timely review of the prior removals.

 (c) An applicant offered an AHVP voucher shall make a diligent search to locate an apartment within the time specified in 760 CMR 53.00: Alternative Housing Voucher Program.
-An applicant who is unsuccessful in locating a unit within such time shall lose the voucher, and the LHA shall remove the applicant from the AHVP waiting list.
-When an applicant is on the waiting list for elderly/handicapped housing and becomes an AHVP participant the LHA shall drop the applicant to the bottom of that waiting list.
+An applicant who is unsuccessful in locating a Unit within such time shall lose the voucher, and the LHA shall remove the applicant from the AHVP waiting list.
+When an applicant is on the waiting list for Elderly/Disabled Housing and becomes an AHVP participant the LHA shall drop the applicant to the bottom of that waiting list.

 (5) Transfer Offers.